DGKang234/ML_POT/README.md

 ## GULP-GAP interface
 version 2.0.2
+This is NOT the usage version.
+If you want the detail and the geunine scripts please contact me. tonggih.kang.18@ucl.ac.uk

 ✅ Aug 2022: v1.0.0 preparing trainig data using GULP<br>
 ✅ Aug 2022: v1.1.0 GAP training<br>